-The TMJ is made up of two sections separated by a disc, which absorbs shock to the joint from chewing and other movements.
+The TMJ is made up of 2 sections separated by a disc, which absorbs shock to the joint from chewing and other movements.
 This system, along with the muscles attached to and surrounding the joint, allows the jaw to move up and down, forward and back, and sideways.
 This movement enables you to talk, chew, and swallow.
 Anything that prevents the joints and muscles from working together properly may contribute to TMD.

 Experts feel that TMD is caused by several interacting factors.
 However, there is disagreement about the specific factors involved and the roles they each play.
 These factors may play a role in developing TMD:

 - Trauma to the jaw or neck

 - Oral habits, such as teeth grinding, teeth clenching, or lip biting